This perennial wildflower develops a rosette of basal leaves, from

 family.
 It is also larger in size than most species in this plant

 family.
 Horseradish can be distinguished from similar species by the

-size of its white flowers (about 1/3" across), the appearance of its
+size of its white flowers (about 1/3" or 8 mm. across), the appearance of its

 basal and alternate leaves, its small cylindrical seedpods, and the